bloodsuckers-spb/Javascript-24-Days-Challenge/README.md

-# Challendge Advent of CSS and JS
+# Challenge Advent of CSS and JS

 ### Day 10: Password Verifier